-- Remind your child to limit any potential exposure to nuts. - Remind your child NOT to share any food with other students this is not being unkind this is being sensible and supports every parent in knowing what their child is eating. - Check the labels of food being brought to school. - Consult with your child's classroom teacher regarding appropriate birthday treats. - When sending food for class/group parties be aware of the ingredients. - If you are volunteering at the school we ask that you also limit any potential exposure to nuts. - Do not send anything which may contain nuts for sharing.
+- Remind your child to limit any potential exposure to nuts. - Remind your child NOT to share any food with other students this is not being unkind this is being sensible and supports every parent in knowing what their child is eating. - Check the labels of food being brought to school. - When sending food for class/group parties be aware of the ingredients. - If you are volunteering at the school we ask that you also limit any potential exposure to nuts. - Do not send anything which may contain nuts for sharing.